Storm-hit marina gets £100k for clean-up

 Anglesey Council leader Llinos Medi said there had been "tremendous damage" to the marina, local businesses were "suffering" and the impact on the environment and beaches had been "considerable".

-He added: "Thankfully, everyone, from businesses to volunteers, has pulled together to tackle this terrible incident and we are now working towards recovery."
+She added: "Thankfully, everyone, from businesses to volunteers, has pulled together to tackle this terrible incident and we are now working towards recovery."

 Significant progress has been made to clean up the area since the storm, with an estimated 40 tonnes of polystyrene and 3,000 litres of oil recovered from the marina and neighbouring beaches, the Welsh Government said.